influential-warriors-and-leaders

 The Meritocratic Ideal

 The devshirme was, in theory, a purely meritocratic system.
 The highest positions in the Ottoman state were open to any recruit who demonstrated loyalty, intelligence, and skill.
 Unlike the hereditary aristocracy of other empires, the Ottoman elite under the devshirme system was constantly replenished with fresh blood from the provinces.
-This prevented the formation of a entrenched, powerful hereditary nobility that could challenge the Sultan's authority.
+This prevented the formation of an entrenched, powerful hereditary nobility that could challenge the Sultan's authority.
+The system produced generations of highly competent administrators, generals, and statesmen who shaped the empire's policies and expansion.

 The Grand Vizier, the most powerful official in the empire after the Sultan, was almost always a devshirme product.
 These men effectively governed the vast Ottoman Empire for centuries.
 They commanded its armies, managed its finances, and shaped its diplomacy.
 Their loyalty was directly to the Sultan, not to any local constituency or family dynasty.
-This created an administrative class that was highly capable and remarkably cosmopolitan.
+This created an administrative class that was highly capable and remarkably cosmopolitan, fluent in multiple languages and familiar with the diverse cultures of the empire.

 The most famous example of a devshirme recruit is Sokollu Mehmed Pasha.
 Born into a Serbian Orthodox family in the town of Sokolović in Bosnia, he was taken in the devshirme as a boy.
 He rose through the ranks of the palace school, becoming a trusted advisor to Sultan Suleiman the Magnificent.
 He later served as Grand Vizier under three successive Sultans: Suleiman, Selim II, and Murad III.